abhayagiri/beginning-our-day/manuscripts/markdown/vol2-talks.md

 us to let go of unwholesome states of mind, especially those we are obsessed with or attached to.
 What remains is a mind that is relaxed, peaceful, and stable.
-It’s not going out to search for happiness, because it is quite happy to stay where it is: at home.
+It’s not going out to search for happiness, because it is quite happy to stay where it is at home.

 We often use the words *cultivating concentration*. which is an important expression, but it can be misleading.
 Quite simply, it means